Am4nzi/social-network/readme.md

 -   Users can register a profile, make edits to their profile, log out, and log back in again.

--   Profile pictures and biographies can be added and changed at will on a user's profile page.
+-   Users can edit their profile pictures and biographies at any time on their profile page.

 -   Users can send crushes (request friendship), accept crushes (accept friendship), and break hearts (delete friendship).

--   All existing friends, and friend requests can be viewed together on one page.
+-   All existing friends, and friend requests, can be viewed together on one page.

 -   A chatroom exists where users can "flirt" with each other in real time, this was built using socket.io.